pricecurrent/laravel-eloquent-filters/README.md

 }
 ```

-You can chain methods from the filter as if it was a simple Eloquent Builder method:
+You can chain methods from the filter as if it was simply an Eloquent Builder method:

 ```php
 use App\Filters\NameFilter;